 The CSULB Children's Collection has a section dedicated to YA Fiction, PZ7.5.
 Nonfiction written for Young Adults is located throughout the children's nonfiction collection (Rm 204).

 What is the difference between YA and adult literature?
-One theory, in YA, characters are discovering and pushing boundaries to discover themselves, in adult lit, characters tend to be constrained by those limits and are living within them.
+One idea: in YA, characters are discovering and pushing boundaries to discover themselves, in adult lit, characters tend to be constrained by those limits and are living within them.

 Use OneSearch, the library catalog to search for YA books.
 In the first box type CSULB Children's Collection and in the second box search title, author, or keyword.
 (You can search for location: young adult, but that will limit your results to fiction titles)

 For Fiction: Limit your location to Children's Young Adult Fiction under location on the left side of the screen.
 All YA Fiction will have call numbers starting PZ7.5 and then the first four letters of the author's name.